StevesGitRepo/Wavey/README.md

 <h2>Features</h2>

+The Wavey Bug Tracker is a feature-rich application and there are plans to expand the software suite in the future.
+Here are some of the current features of the app:

   * CRUD: Create, Read, Update, Delete (Archive) Companies, Projects, Tickets
   * Manage User roles, tickets, and project data
   * User-defined roles: Some functions are only accessible for the admin and project manager